The Firm’s founder, Ed Comitz, has been handling complex litigation matters for almost 30 years.

-Mr. Comitz is also experienced in assisting with the practice management needs of physicians, dentists and other healthcare providers in virtually all areas, including providing consultation and representation in corporate and partnership disputes, regulatory and insurance compliance, employment issues, independent contractor and managed care agreements, breach of non-compete and anti-solicitation agreements, state licensure issues, board hearings, succession planning, business and personal divorce (including practice valuation), and collections.
+Ed is also experienced in assisting with the practice management/litigation needs of physicians, dentists and other healthcare providers in virtually all areas, including providing consultation and representation in corporate and partnership disputes, regulatory and insurance compliance, employment issues, independent contractor and managed care agreements, breach of non-compete and anti-solicitation agreements, state licensure issues, board hearings, succession planning, business and personal divorce (including practice valuation), and collections.

-While associated with the international law firm, Squire Sanders & Dempsey, L.L.P. (now, Squire Patton Boggs), Mr. Comitz worked as a lead attorney on multi-billion dollar antitrust litigation involving key participants in the satellite communications industry.
+While associated with the international law firm, Squire Sanders & Dempsey, L.L.P. (now, Squire Patton Boggs), Ed worked as a lead attorney on multi-billion dollar antitrust litigation involving key participants in the satellite communications industry.

-Mr. Comitz is a member of the State Bar of Arizona, the Maricopa County Bar Association, the American Association for Justice, and the Arizona Trial Lawyers Association.
-In addition to his pro hac vice appearances around the country, Mr. Comitz is admitted to practice in the State of Arizona; and the U.S. District Court, Districts of Arizona and Colorado.
+Ed is a member of the State Bar of Arizona, the Maricopa County Bar Association, the American Association for Justice, and the Arizona Trial Lawyers Association.
+In addition to his pro hac vice appearances around the country, Ed is admitted to practice in the State of Arizona; and the U.S. District Court, District of Arizona.
 He received his B.A. in journalism, magna cum laude, from Creighton University and his J.D., cum laude, from Seattle University, where he was a Merit Scholar and Associate Editor of the Law Review.